What’s the best investment you’ve ever seen for a CNC Shop?

 Here’s the best investments in this area:

-Probing narrowly beats having a CMM, and apparently, getting access to the CMM on the Shop Floor, and potentially as a portable CMM arm is also very helpful.
+Probing narrowly beats having a CMM (Coordinate Measuring Machine), and apparently, getting access to the CMM on the Shop Floor, and potentially as a portable CMM arm is also very helpful.

 Nice to have’s are Optical Vision Systems and Smart Height Gages.
 Metrology Tools was a write-in that basically says invest in the best specialty tools for whatever measuring job you have at hand.